pedro-m-g/Dreamy_Ocean/README.en.md

 npm run build
 ```

-The generated file will be placed in the `build/` directory.
+The generated file `Dreamy_Ocean.ReaperThemeZip` will be placed in the `build/` directory.
 Open it in REAPER to preview the theme.